 Specifically, IQ does not rely on a person’s general knowledge of facts and figures.
 IQ measures more on the problem-solving skills, pattern recognition, mathematical logic, and find connections among verbal concepts’ aspect.

-So base on what principle is IQ measured?
+So based on what principle is IQ measured?
 If you search “IQ test” on Google, you will receive more than 9 million results.
 However, in this pool of IQ assessments, very few of them give out legit, trusted results.

-In order to get a valid IQ result, you must take assessements conducted by a licensed professional or by companies that public IQ tests.
+In order to get a valid IQ result, you must take assessments conducted by a licensed professional or by companies that public IQ tests.
 Mostly, these assessments measure your cognitive ability, predict multiple future life outcomes like income, education level, health, even longevity.

-IQ predicts your leadership potential
+How IQ predicts your leadership potential

 In a related article by Harvard Business Review, three aspects that make up a high-potential employee were pointed out: ability, social skills, and drive.
 “Ability” implies an individual’s cognitive ability, or IQ.
 It is explained that one’s ability to solve complex, practical problems, to learn and master the requisite knowledge and skills is best predicted with IQ or cognitive ability.